 Why scrape website data?

 Typically companies do not want their unique content to be downloaded and reused for unauthorized purposes.
 As a result, they don’t expose all data via a consumable API or other easily accessible resource.
-Scrapers, on the other hand, are interested in getting website data regardless of any attempt at limiting access.
-As a result, a cat-and-mouse game exists between web scraping and various content protection strategies, with each trying to outmaneuver the other.
+Scraper bots, on the other hand, are interested in getting website data regardless of any attempt at limiting access.
+As a result, a cat-and-mouse game exists between web scraping bots and various content protection strategies, with each trying to outmaneuver the other.

 The process of web scraping is fairly simple, though the implementation can be complex.
 Web scraping occurs in 3 steps:

 - First the piece of code used to pull the information, which we call a scraper bot, sends an HTTP GET request to a specific website.

 - When the website responds, the scraper parses the HTML document for a specific pattern of data.

 - Once the data is extracted, it is converted into whatever specific format the scraper bot’s author designed.

 Scraper bots can be designed for many purposes, such as:

 - Content scraping - content can be pulled from the website in order to site in order to replicate the unique advantage of a particular product or service that relies on content.
 For example, a product like Yelp relies on reviews; a competitor could scrape all the review content from Yelp and reproduce the content on their own site, pretending the content is original.